owenkip13/SQL-Projects-/README.md

 - Enhanced proficiency in MySQL for data analysis and EDA.
 - Improved skills in data cleaning and preparation.
 - Developed the ability to draw insights from complex datasets using SQL.

+_____________________________________________________________________________________

+# Exploring Sales Data: Data Analysis and Visualization with SQL and Tableau

+## Overview

+This project involved conducting comprehensive data analysis and visualization using SQL and Tableau.
+The goal was to perform data cleaning, exploratory data analysis, and create visualizations that provide actionable insights.
+The project demonstrates proficiency in SQL for querying and cleaning data, as well as Tableau for visualizing trends and patterns in a clear and interactive manner.

+### Project Objectives

+- Data Cleaning: Use SQL queries to clean, standardize, and prepare data for analysis by removing duplicates, null values, and inconsistencies.
+- Exploratory Data Analysis (EDA): Analyze datasets using SQL queries to identify key patterns, trends, and outliers.
+- Data Visualization: Develop dynamic and insightful dashboards in Tableau to present findings and make data-driven recommendations.
+-
+### Key Features

+- SQL Querying: Extensive use of SQL for data manipulation, including SELECT, JOIN, and aggregate functions for cleaning and analyzing data.
+- Data Integrity: Ensured the integrity of the dataset by validating data quality and standardizing formats before analysis.
+- Tableau Dashboards: Created interactive dashboards with various chart types (bar charts, line graphs, heatmaps) to visualize key metrics and trends.
+- Exploratory Analysis: Conducted EDA to uncover significant relationships within the data, providing insights into operational efficiency and business performance.
+-
+### Technologies Used

+- SQL: Utilized for querying, data manipulation, and cleaning processes.
+- Tableau: Used for building interactive and insightful data visualizations.
+- Data Visualization: Leveraged Tableau’s charting tools to create clear and actionable dashboards.